Marsha Canham

 Marsha Canham (born November 19, 1950) is a Canadian writer of historical romance novels since 1984.
 She has won two Romantic Times Lifetime Achievement Awards, as well as multiple awards for individual books including Best Historical of the Year, Best Medieval of the Year, Best book of the Year, Storyteller of the Year, Best Swashbuckler of the Year.

 Biography

 Canham was born in Toronto, Ontario, Canada, where she resides, to a policeman and a homemaker.
 Marsha has one son and two grandchildren.
-Her sister is Canadian politician Carolyn Parrish.
+Her sister is Canadian politician Carolyn Parrish, elected Mayor of Mississauga in 2024.